Floquet engineering of many-body states by the ponderomotive potential: Light induced exciton condensate

-This phenomenon is different from previously discussed mechanisms where the excitons are generated by light which then condense~\cite{Murakami2017, Perfetto.2020_pumped_p_exciton, Butov1994, High2012, Sigl.2020_condensate}.
-In fact, \equa{eqn:exciton_Lagrangian} doesn't require any interband optical matrix elements, but just the Hydrogenic $s \rightarrow p$ optical matrix element of an exciton which naturally exists.
+Contrary to previously discussed mechanisms where the excitons are \emph{generated} by light~\cite{Perfetto.2020_pumped_p_exciton, Butov1994}, this phenomenon doesn't require any interband optical matrix elements, but just the Hydrogenic $s \rightarrow p$ optical matrix element of an exciton, which naturally exists.
 As one slowly turns on an optical field in a semiconductor which does not have any optical transitions, the drive gradually lead the system into an exciton condensate (which finally have optical transitions).
-Therefore, this effect works for generic devices~\cite{Butov1994,High2012, Sigl.2020_condensate, Xie2018,Wang2019d, Ma.2021strongly,Wang.2023_InAs_GaSb,Hori.2023_Si_FET_EI, Wang2019d, Ma.2021strongly} made of, e.g., transition metal dichalcogenides~\cite{Wang2019d, Ma.2021strongly} and black phorsphorous~\cite{Carvalho.2016_BP}, including those with interlayer excitons which cannot be optical excited.
-To tune $\omega_{\text{ex}}$ close to zero, one may either use a vertical displacement electric field or an electrical contact bias~\cite{Sun.2023_dynamical_condensate, Xie2018,Wang2019d, Ma.2021strongly,Wang.2023_InAs_GaSb,Hori.2023_Si_FET_EI, Wang2019d, Ma.2021strongly}.
+Of course, the electrons and holes in the excitons must come from somewhere in this process, which could be the electrical contacts or small interband matrix elements in realistic devices.
+Therefore, this effect works for generic devices including those with interlayer excitons~\cite{Butov1994, Ma.2021strongly, Wang.2023_InAs_GaSb}.
+In devices made of GaAs~\cite{Butov1994} and transition metal dichalcogenides~\cite{Ma.2021strongly}, the lowest exciton energy is at the order of $\omega_{\text{ex}} \sim 1 \unit{eV}$.
+To tune $\omega_{\text{ex}}$ to the energy range in \fig{fig:exciton_phase_diagram}, a practical method in the near term is to apply an electrical contact bias $\mu$ (to be distinguished from a huge gating field potentially causing dielectric breakdown) that shifts down the effective exciton energy to $\omega_{\text{ex}}-\mu$ ~\cite{Ma.2021strongly, Sun.2023_dynamical}.

-This phenomenon may be partly understood as the optical Stark effect in the single exciton picture where the $s$-exciton energy is pushed down in the Floquet picture for a red tuned driving frequency.
-However, the effective action approach in \equa{eqn:V_P} is indispensable in determining the manybody steady state, especially when there is dissipation and a condensate.
+This phenomenon may be partly understood as the optical Stark effect~\cite{Frohlich.1985} where the $s$-exciton energy is pushed down in the Floquet picture for a red tuned driving frequency.
+However, the effective action approach in \equa{eqn:V_P} is indispensable in determining the many-body steady state, especially when there is dissipation and a condensate. \\